Microlandia, the indie videogame with a brutally honest simulation, arrives on Steam in its 1.0 release.

 - Drop a bus depot plus two bus stops on opposite ends of the district.
 Toggle the transit layer to show parking stress and commuter flows.

-- Fast-forward one in-game month Businesses will hire, traffic builds, and you should see the first newspaper headline about layoffs or rent pressure.
+- Fast-forward one in-game month Businesses will hire, traffic builds, and you should see the first newspaper headlines about layoffs or rent pressure.

-- Screenshot the city overview and newspaper You now have a tidy loop—visible growth, budget trade-offs, housing pressure, and press accountability.
+- Screenshot the city overview and newspaper You now have a compact loop: visible growth, budget trade-offs, housing pressure, and press accountability.

 - Budgets & Ledgers